eclipse-tractusx/traceability-foss/docs/concept/#621-add-parts-to-notifications/#621-add-parts-to-notifications.md

 - Notification exists (Otherwise 404 Not found)
 - notification is in status CREATED (Otherwise 400 Bad Request)
 - Notification is from owner (Otherwise status 403 Forbidden)
+- Only supervisor is allowed to update the partIds of notifications.
 - All partIds in request are:
     - Atleast one item in partlistId list (Otherwise 403 Forbidden)
     - Existing (Otherwise 404 Not found)